mathsaey/advent_of_code_utils/README.md

 ## Example Input

-Besides fetching input, `mix aoc.get` and `mix aoc` will also attempt to fetch example input for the given day.
+Besides fetching input, `mix aoc.get` and `mix aoc` will also fetch example input for the given day.
 This is done by reading the first code example on the challenge webpage, which is generally that day's example input.